polytypic/Recalled/README.md

 * Neil Mitchell's work on [Shake](http://community.haskell.org/~ndm/shake/) also on [GitHub](https://github.com/ndmitchell/shake).

-The implementation of Recall is based on two other libraries:
+The implementation of Recall is based on two libraries:

 * The [Hopac](https://github.com/VesaKarvonen/Hopac) library makes it easy to implement the necessary concurrent, parallel, and asynchronous programming